"I CAN" mortgage

 NAF also has a suite of mobile apps for customers who want on-the-go convenience.

-However, it retains the human touch.
+However, this lender also retains the human touch.
 Each application is weighed by a person.
-And those who dislike technology can call a number or visit a branch both to make an application and to progress it.
+And those who dislike technology can call a phone number or visit a branch both to make an application and to progress it.

-New American Funding has almost 200 active lending branches in 31 states, with a good geographical spread.
+New American Funding has more than 200 active lending branches in 31 states, with a good geographical spread.

 But, of course, not everyone will have a branch as convenient distance from home.